tjcreedy/metamate/README.md

 #### `-R/--references path`

 `path` should be the path to a fasta file (`-R/--references`) of sequences that represent known species that are likely to occur in the dataset.
-Both arguments are available for cases where multiple reference sources are desired, with different parameterisation of hits, but only one is required.
-For example, you may have a set of sanger-sequenced barcodes from your project's morphospecies, and which have been carefully curated to ensure accuracy and no NUMTs, against which you want to allow matches of 99% to allow for some minor sanger sequencing error and true haplotypes.
-You may also want to find 100% matches to a local copy of GenBank nt.
-You would supply the former to `-R` and the latter to `-D`.
 A BBMap search against these sequences will be used to designate a set of ASVs as verified-authentic.

+#### `--references2 path`

+`path` should be the path to an optional second fasta file of reference sequences.
+This is useful when you have one large reference dataset and a second, more local reference that better matches the query sequences.
+When supplied, the two references are concatenated and the combined set is used for matching; the same matching parameters (e.g. `--refmatchlength`) apply to both.
+For example, you might supply a curated copy of GenBank nt to `-R/--references` and a set of carefully curated sanger-sequenced barcodes from your own project's morphospecies to `--references2`.

 #### `--refmatchlength n`